SovereignCloudStack/standards/Standards/scs-0102-v1-image-metadata.md

 - Mandatory: `image_source` needs to be a URL to point to a place from which the image can be downloaded.
   (Note: This may be set to the string "private" to indicate that the image can not be freely downloaded.)
-- Mandatory: `image_description` needs to be an URL (or text) with release notes and other human readable data about the image.
+- Mandatory: `image_description` needs to be a URL (or text) with release notes and other human-readable data about the image.

 - Recommended _tag_: `managed_by_VENDOR`

-Note that for most images that come straight from an upstream source, `image_description` should point to a an upstream web page where these images are described.
+Note that for most images that come straight from an upstream source, `image_description` should point to an upstream web page where these images are described.
 If download links are available as well on that page, `image_source` can point to the same page, otherwise a more direct link to the image should be used, e.g. directly linking the `.qcow2` or `.img` file.
 If providers have their own image building machinery or do some post-processing on top of